olliw42/mLRS-docu/docs/MAVLINK_FOR_OPENTX.md

 This page describes how to set up a mLRS system for OpenTx radios running the MAVLink for OpenTx firmware.

-Four steps need to be completed:
+Five steps need to be completed:
 1. The OpenTx radio needs to be flashed with the MAVLink for OpenTx firmware.
+2. The radio needs to be configured.
-2. The mLRS Tx module needs to be put into "mBridge mode".
+3. The mLRS Tx module needs to be put into "mBridge mode".
+4. The mLRS system needs to be put into "MAVLink mode".
-3. The flight controller needs to be set up for MAVLink on a serial port.
+5. The flight controller needs to be set up for MAVLink on a serial port.
-4. The radio needs to be configured.

 Step 1. is beyond the scope of this article; please consult the project's discussion channels.

-In principle, there is no specific configuration of the mLRS receiver neccessary.
-It is however recommended to set the receiver into "mavlink mode" and to use the CRSF protocol, as described below.

 Note: An ArduPilot flight controller is assumed.
-For PX4 it needs to be tested and seen. iNAV won't work AFAIK, as iNAV is not a proper MAVLink component.
+For PX4 it needs to be tested and seen.
+INAV won't work AFAIK, as INAV is not a proper MAVLink component.

-## mLRS Tx Module Setup

-- Tx Ch Source = mbridge
-- Tx Ser Dest = mbridge
-- Tx Snd RadioStat = off

-Note: There are situations in which it can be usefull to enable "Tx Snd RadioStat", but you should do this only if you know what you are doing.

-## ArduPilot Setup

-Configuration of a serial for MAVLink v2

-- SERIALx_BAUD = 57
-- SERIALx_OPTIONS = 0
-- SERIALx_PROTOCOL = 2

-Some further configurations are needed depending on the setup of the mLRS receiver.

 ## OpenTx Radio Setup